the-unrealist/the-unrealist/_drafts/dev-log-01-foundations.md

 Having my own sandbox folder allows me to freely create Blueprints and assets without worrying about cleanup afterwards.
 Additionally, I've excluded this folder from cooked builds in Packaging Settings to avoid accidentally including test assets in the distributed game.

 #### Maps
 This folder contains internal system maps such as an empty `L_Default` map that is used as the fallback map.
-Maps for the game belong in Game Feature plugins.
+Maps for the game are content and belong in Game Feature plugins.

 #### Movies
 While entirely optional, I prefer starting with at least one startup movie to observe the transition from startup into the first map, i.e., the title screen.
 The [animated Unreal Engine logo](https://www.unrealengine.com/en-US/branding) is used as a placeholder.